Registration and marketing

 - Manufacturers of medical devices in classes I, IIa, IIb and III, active implantable medical devices, custom-made devices as well as system and medical treatment packages.
 Companies sterilising and marketing CE marked devices that are marketed as non-sterilised by the manufacturer, but intended to be sterilised before use.
 The duty to register also applies to Danish representatives of manufacturers outside the EU.

 - Manufacturers of in vitro diagnostic devices (IVD)

 - Specialised stores are shops specialising in the sale of medical devices in risk classes IIa, IIb and III, active implantable medical devices and in vitro diagnostic medical devices.
 To be considered a specialised store, a minimum of 50% of the store's sales must be constituted by the above-mentioned types of medical device.
 For example, the stores may specialise in the sale of hearing aids or contact lenses.

 We will send an acknowledgement when we have completed the registration.

-We charge a registration fee and an annual fee according to the applicable executive orders on fees
+We charge a registration fee and two annual fees according to the applicable executive orders on fees

-In addition, we charge annual fees.
-The fee charged to manufacturers varies depending on the number of employees registered in the Danish Central Business Register at 31 January in the relevant year.
-Distributors and importers pay an annual fee independently of the number of employees.
+In addition, we charge two annual fees for both manucaturers and importers/distributors.
+The fee charged varies depending on risk class of a device and the number of employees registered in the Danish Central Business Register at 31 January in the relevant year.

 Companies are only allowed to market medical devices if they comply with the requirements laid down in the executive orders on medical devices.
 Further, it is important to note the rules governing advertising and relationships when cooperating with healthcare professionals